cs4372/ios-study-guide/basics/Parse.md

 ### Parse Setup

 1. Install Cocoapods (library dependencies).
 Here is a [guide](https://guides.cocoapods.org/using/getting-started.html) on how to get started.
 Run `sudo gem install cocoapods`
-2. Navigate to the project and run `pod install`, then run `open -a Xcode Podfile` to create the Podfile.
+2. Navigate to the project and run `pod install`.
+Run `pod init` to initialize a new pod file, then run `open -a Xcode Podfile` to create the Podfile.

 `Note: Sometimes, running the command doesn't work, so manually open the podfile instead.`